Pyramid Vritra: 2008: NRK and beginnings

 After moving to Powder Springs, Georgia as an early highschooler, Williams started making music with friends for the sake of listening to while skateboarding.
 Initially they started working with the rapper KC 2.0 (now Lombardi), as the duo “Kash and Gullie”.
-Later, more fellow artists and neighborhood friends joined Williams in starting a rap collective.
+Later, more artists and neighborhood friends joined Williams in starting a rap collective.
 These included Adlive Murdock (later, Pyramid Murdock), The Original (later, Gloomy Pyramid), Tyler Major, Andre McCloud and Floyd Mables.
 After adopting the name "The Bandits" the group released a mixtape titled “The Goodwill Tape” in 2009.
 Later members included artists such as Lui Diamonds, Pyramid Quince and Mr Northstar.
 Member Jay Cue suggested they rename the group “NRK" (Nobody Really Knows).

 NRK performed numerous live shows, and released mixtapes on their own NRK music label via their website.
 The members of the group continued to work with each other and Williams throughout their careers.
 Williams’ mother had always been supportive of their musical endeavors, letting them and the rest of NRK work in their house’s basement as a rudimentary recording studio.

 Before releasing “The Goodwill Tape” in 2009, Williams reached out to Odd Future artist Matt Martians on the social media then known as Twitter, requesting help on mixing and mastering for the project.
 This marked the beginning of their longstanding collaborative relationship.